 Some states require that CE courses include an exam to count toward state requirements, so we recommend that you check with your state before getting started with a program that includes a self-assessment.

 APD courses have specific end dates, which you can find in the right-hand display in the ASHA Store or in the Program History portion of the table of contents that is published with the course.
-You will receive an e-mail from the ASHA Learning Center 2 weeks before a course you have registered for but have not yet completed is set to expire.
+You will receive an e-mail from the ASHA Learning Center about 2 weeks before a course you have registered for but have not yet completed is set to expire.

 Want to host an in-service or take a course together with some of your colleagues?
 APD has several options–and discounts–for group learning.